couchdeveloper/JPJson/README.md

 The library is designed for flexibility.
 It is devided into several independent sub-modules and utility classes, each comming with its own unit tests and benchmark tests.

 The implementation has been rigorously fine-tuned for performance and low memory foot-print.
+Internally, it's implemented using C++11 and utilizes the standard C++11 library and the boost library when appropriate.

-The performance is comparable to the currently fastest available Objective-C implementation (JSONKit).
+ The performance of the Objective-C API is comparable to the currently fastest available Objective-C implementation (JSONKit).
 However, the JPJsonParser can be used to simultaneously download and parse JSON text of arbitrary size, and thus is cleary superior in those scenarios, escpecically on hardware with more than one CPU.

 Included in the package are sample projects showing the basic and advanced usage, unit tests, benchmark tests, library and framework projects, and more complete iOS projects showing how to download and parse a very large JSON text without exceeding restricted memory.
 Additionaly, there is an AppleDoc build phase for generating the Objective-C API help documents.